rust-lang/rust/safe-unsafe-meaning.md

 That said, it would be best to minimize *needlessly* relying on properties of concrete safe code.
 Bugs happen!
 Of course, I must reinforce that this is only a concern for Unsafe code.
-Safe code can't blindly trust anyone and everyone as far as basic memory-safety is concerned.
+Safe code can blindly trust anyone and everyone as far as basic memory-safety is concerned.

 On the other hand, safe traits are free to declare arbitrary contracts, but because